 After I signed the payment receipt, the cashier spent a solid 60 seconds deeply analyzing the signature I’d written while comparing it to the back of my credit card.
 Back at home, I have never even so much as had a single cashier EVER glance at my signature after making a purchase.
 In Poland (and most of Europe) the electronic payment systems are more advanced with widespread usage of chips, NFC technology, and pin codes being the standard.
 There is often no reason for Europeans to physically sign their receipts.
 I think this cashier was sketched out by me clearly looking out of place and paying with inferior archaic credit card technology.
 He simply said, “You may have problems here in Poland,” to bid me farewell while handing me my bag of groceries.

 I exited the supermarket nearly wanting to cry.

 I felt ridiculous.
 How could I be so clueless!?
 I had come all the way to Poland without even so much as knowing the currency they used.
-I totally took for granted that just because they were inside of Europe and in the European Union, that they’d also use the Euro too.
+I totally took for granted that just because they were inside of Europe and in the European Union, they’d also use the euro.
 I didn’t know there were countries in the European Union that didn’t use the Euro!
 That was news to me!
-Add to that the emotional turmoil I was experiencing from it also being my first day I was away from my boyfriend since the day we were reunited in Greece.
+Add to that the emotional turmoil I was experiencing from it also being the first day I was away from my boyfriend since the day we were reunited in Greece.

 Just when I thought money was the ONE thing I wouldn’t have to worry about in Poland… even that failed me.

 I began my walk back “home.”
-It was cold, I was lost in every sense of the word, and I new this was both an inner and outer battle I was going to have to somehow find a way to overcome.
+It was cold, I was lost in every sense of the word, and I knew this was both an inner and outer battle I was going to have to somehow find a way to overcome.